-Statement of Compliance with Listed Companies (Code of Corporate Governance) Regulations, 2019 For the Year Ended June 30, 2021
+Statement of Compliance with Listed Companies (Code of Corporate Governance) Regulations, 2019 For the Year Ended June 30, 2023 a.
+Male: 5 b.
+Female: 2

-The Company has complied with the requirements of the Regulations in the following manner:
+The company has complied with the requirements of the Regulations in the following manner:

 1. The total number of directors are Seven (7) as per the following: